CoNLL-U format

 This special node has only the form

 and no other feature.
-In a Grew request, to avoid the special node the be matched, one can add a upos
+In a Grew request, to prevent the special node from being matched, one can add a upos

 contraint.